 Will my child have fun at Camp Gilgal?

 Though our primary purpose is for the children to grow spiritually and personally, if they haven’t had a great time then we’ve failed.
 In fact, we strive to make Camp Gilgal so much fun that the campers can’t wait to return.
-Activities are planned with the campers in mind, and it’s not difficult for us to remember what we liked to do when we were their age.
+Activities are planned with the campers in mind.

 What about my child’s unique situation?